teholm/amazon-guardduty-hands-on/README.md

 	> If there is nothing displayed click the refresh button.

+1. Navigate to the [GuardDuty console](https://console.aws.amazon.com/guardduty) and click on **Findings** in the navigation pane on the left.

+	> If there is nothing displayed click the refresh button.

 2. A finding should show up with the text **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**.

 	> Based on the format you reviewed earlier can you determine the security issue by the finding type?